This is a simple guide on how to turn off Frequent Locations on iPhone.

 5. Tap on Significant Locations.
 It might say Frequent Locations depending on what iOS version your iPhone has.

-Apple understand how important these data are, so it requires your passcode, Touch ID or Face ID to authenticate access.
+Apple understands how important these data are, so it requires your passcode, Touch ID, or Face ID to authenticate access.
 Once you’re in, you’ll see a list of all the frequent locations with the dates and time spent in those locations.

 You may wonder if Apple is spying on you.
-According to the company, only you and your iPhone have access to those data.
-Neither Apple and third-party apps can access that information.
+According to the company, these data are end-to-end encrypted, and only you and your iPhone can access those data.
+Apple and third-party apps cannot access that information.